williaz/OracleExp/REMINDER.md

   - Scalar subqueries may not be used in a GROUP BY clause
   - cannot use column alias(HAVING also)
 - [x] HAVING can only reference columns defined in GROUP BY or aggregate functions
+- [x] GROUPING:
+  - require GROUP BY, syntax err
+  - there cannot be any superaggregate roows without ROLLUP or CUBE -> GROUPING always return 0
+- [x] GROUPING SET: using UNION ALL
 - [x] SQL execution order: FROM -> WHERE -> GROUP BY -> HAVING -> SELECT -> ORDER BY
 - [x] NATURAL JOIN may suprise you, as you don't control the condition
 ```sql